Tools for model-independent bounds in direct dark matter searches: Summary and explicit examples

 Now by explicitly plugging this expression in the ${\rm TS}(\lambda_{\rm B}, m_\chi)$ function for each experiment, one has the ${\rm TS}(\Lambda, m_\chi)$ function which is needed to impose a bound on $\Lambda$.
 In Fig.~\ref{fig:boundsindividual}, top left panel, we show the result using the values of the $f^{(N)}_{Tq}$ quoted in \Ref{Gondolo:2004sc} (see Table \ref{nuclearities} in Appendix \ref{qg2N}).

 We repeat the exercise for all the high-energy contact operators in Eq.~(\ref{DOperators}) and Eq.~(\ref{DOperatorsS}), showing the results in Fig.~\ref{fig:boundsindividual}.
-For $\Op_{1,2,3,4}^q$ for fermionic DM and for $\Op_{1,2}^q$ for scalar DM, we assume coefficients proportional to $m_q/\Lambda^3$, like in (\ref{Lagindividual}) as it is customary (since this applies in the case in which the mediator particle couples to quarks like the higgs boson does).
+For $\Op_{1,2,3,4}^q$ for fermionic DM we assume coefficients proportional to $m_q/\Lambda^3$, like in (\ref{Lagindividual}) as it is customary (since this applies in the case in which the mediator particle couples to quarks like the higgs boson does).
+Analogously, we assume coefficients proportional to $m_q/\Lambda^2$ for scalar DM operators $\Op_{1,2}^q$.